rfinnie/2ping/doc/2ping.md

     A single number without colon separation means use the same percentage for both outbound and inbound.

 --port=*port*
-:   Use UDP port *port*, either a numeric port number of a service name string.
+:   Use UDP port *port*, either a numeric port number or a service name string.
     With *--listen*, this is the port to bind as, otherwise this is the port to send to.
     Default is UDP port 15998.